LijunRio/AG-KD/README.md

 ### 🔧 Training the Model

-To train the model, navigate to the `src` directory and run the following command:
+To train the model, navigate to the `src` directory and execute:

 ```bash
 cd ./src
 python pretrain.py
 ```

-This will start the pretraining process.
+This will initiate the pretraining process.

 ### 📊 Evaluation

 #### Evaluate on Datasets

-To evaluate the model on the datasets, run:
+To evaluate the model on datasets, run:

 ```bash
 cd ./src
 sh test.sh
 ```

-- 📡 Performance results will be automatically uploaded to **Weights & Biases (wandb)**.
+* 📡 Performance results will be automatically uploaded to **Weights & Biases (wandb)**.
-- 📄 The results will be saved in `../res/ours_vindr_res.csv`.
+* 📄 Results will be saved in `../res/ours_vindr_res.csv`.

 #### Evaluate Other SOTA Methods

-You can also evaluate the performance of other SOTA methods on the same datasets.
+You can also assess the performance of other SOTA methods on the same datasets.

 ##### 1. Evaluate Maira2